zendesk/sell-custom-objects-invoices-app/doc/pt1.md

 - [Part 4: Installing the app in Sell](...)

 Because the tutorials build upon each other, it's recommended you tackle them in order and finish each tutorial before moving on to the next one.

-To download the completed source code of the app in this tutorial, click [sell-custom-objects-app-tutorial.zip]().
-You can review the code as you follow along or check your work.

 **Note**: Zendesk provides this article for instructional purposes only.
 Zendesk does not provide support for the content.
 Please post any issue in the comments section below or in the [Zendesk Apps community](https://develop.zendesk.com/hc/en-us/community/topics/...), or search for a solution online.

 <h3 id="product-requirements">1.
 Product requirements</h3>